LiCamPose: Combining Multi-View LiDAR and RGB Cameras for Robust Single-timestamp 3D Human Pose Estimation: Methodology

 Similar to \cite{2020voxelpose, 2019fast,2021tessetrack}, we adopt a top-down approach to estimate 3D poses.
 Specifically, we use PointPillars \cite{pointpillars} to detect the 3D bounding box of each person.
 Once we obtain the 3D bounding box, we derive the 2D bounding box in each view for 2D pose estimation and extract the corresponding point cloud.
 Initially, we define a volumetric space centered at the point cloud's centroid, with a size consistent with the detected bounding boxes, and discretize it into an $X \times Y \times Z$ resolution.
 We fill each voxel based on the coordinates of the point cloud, assigning a value of $1$ to voxels containing points from the point cloud.
 This allows us to obtain the pointcloud-related feature map $f_\text{p} \in \mathbb{R}^{F_1 \times X \times Y \times Z}$ using the 3D convolutional backbone V2V-Net \cite{moon2018v2v}.

-Thanks to the development of 2D pose estimation methods \cite{alphapose,vitpose}, robust 2D pose results can be predicted using off-the-shelf techniques.
+With the development of 2D pose estimation methods \cite{alphapose,vitpose}, robust 2D pose results can be predicted using off-the-shelf techniques.
 We use these methods to obtain 2D pose heatmaps from RGB information of each view.
 These multi-view heatmaps are then back-projected into the volumetric space according to each camera's settings, and V2V-Net is used to extract the RGB-related features $f_\text{c} \in \mathbb{R}^{F_2 \times X \times Y \times Z}$.
-We concatenate the features from both modalities in the same 3D feature space to get fusion feature $f$ and obtain the final 3D human pose heatmap $h$ via a Fusion-Net.
+We concatenate the features from both modalities in the same 3D feature space to get fusion feature $f$ and obtain the final 3D human pose heatmap $h$ via Fusion-Net, which has the same structure as V2V-Net.
 To mitigate quantization error, we adopt \textit{Soft-argmax} to calculate each joint's 3D coordinate $J^k$ from the 3D heatmaps and minimize the $L_1$ loss with the ground truth $J_*^k$: